-Regionally, the project lies within the Perris Block, a structural block bounded on the west by the Elsinore fault zone and on the east by the San Jacinto fault zone (Morton 2003).
-The geology mapped underlying the project and immediate area indicates that the project is underlain by lower Pleistocene (approximately 1.8 million to perhaps 200,000 to 300,000 years old) very old alluvial fan deposits (labeled as "Qvof_a," and shown in brown on Figure 3) (Morton 2001, 2003; Morton and Cox 2001; Morton and Matti 2001).
+Regionally, the Project lies within the Perris Block, a structural block bounded on the west by the Elsinore fault zone and on the east by the San Jacinto fault zone (Morton 2003).
+The geology mapped underlying the Project site and immediate area indicates that the Project site is underlain by lower Pleistocene (approximately 1.8 million to perhaps 200,000 to 300,000 years old) very old alluvial fan deposits (labeled as "Qvof_a," and shown in brown on Figure 3) (Morton 2001, 2003).
 These sediments are described as "... mostly well dissected, well-indurated, reddish-brown sand deposits.
-Commonly contains duripans and locally silcretes" (Morton 2001).
-According to Woodford et al. (1971), the alluvium overlying the granitic bedrock below the project is approximately 390 feet thick.
+Commonly contains duripans and locally silcretes" (Morton 2003).
+According to Woodford et al. (1971), the alluvium overlying the granitic bedrock below the Project site is approximately 100 feet thick.